ldtoolkit/conceptnet-lite/README.md

 ## Building the database for a new release.

-If a database file is not found in the folder specified in the `df_path` argument, `conceptnet-lite` will attempt to automatically download the raw assertions file from [here](https://github.com/commonsense/conceptnet5/wiki/Downloads) and build the database.
+If a database file is not found in the folder specified in the `db_path` argument, `conceptnet-lite` will attempt to automatically download the raw assertions file from [here](https://github.com/commonsense/conceptnet5/wiki/Downloads) and build the database.
 This takes several hours, so we recommend getting the pre-built file.

 ```python
 import conceptnet_lite